jholzem/artifact_regularization_for_gans/README.md

 bsub -R "rusage[mem=32768,ngpus_excl_p=1]" -R "select[gpu_mtotal0>=10240]" -W 24:00 scripts/train_eval.sh 1 1e3 cos 1e-5 10000 <NETHZ>
 bsub -R "rusage[mem=32768,ngpus_excl_p=1]" -R "select[gpu_mtotal0>=10240]" -W 24:00 scripts/train_eval.sh 1 0 cos 1e-6 10000 <NETHZ>
 ```
-Info: The first `bsub` command initiates the fine-tuning without regularization (first argument of `train_eval.sh`) for 5 epochs (fourth argument), where 10000 images are synthesized for determining the detection accuracy by CNNDetection (fifth argument).
-The second and third `bsub` commands start the fine-tuning with Frobenius norm and cosine dissimilarity (second argument) with regularization factors 1e-3 and 3e-1, respectively (first argument).
-The learning rate is 1e-6 for both (third argument).
+Info: The first argument of `train_eval.sh` is the weight of the adversarial loss, while the second argument is the weight of the Fourier loss, for which the type of dissimilarity measure is chosen through the third argument.
+The fourth argument specifies the learning rate und the fifth argument denotes the number of images that are synthesized for determining the detection accuracy.

 ## Appendix